RealityBending/Onboarding/README.md

 ### 2. Get the Admin done

-Do whatever is required on the admin side, complete the ethical certification, the mandatory trainings, etc.
+Do whatever is required on the admin side, complete the ethical certification, the mandatory trainings, etc. Specifically at NTU, this often involves completing short courses online:
+- CITI Certification (on ethics and integrity in research)
+- WorkDay mandatory courses (if you are an employee) that pop up from time to time
+- Setting up your profile on the [lab website](http://clinicalbrain.org)

 ### 3. Get connected